Culture of Philadelphia: History

-Present-day Philadelphia was formerly inhabited by Lenape, a Native American tribe.
-In the 17th and 18th centuries, Philadelphia was known globally for its freedom of religion and a city where people could live without fear of persecution because of their religious affiliations or practices.
-Thousands of Quakers, Mennonites, and other Protestant denominations at odds with the pracitices of the Church of England and Catholic Church at the time fled Europe to seek refuge in Philadelphia.
+Present-day Philadelphia was formerly inhabited by the Lenape, a Native American tribe.
+In the 17th and 18th centuries (1600-1799) Philadelphia was known globally for its freedom of religion where people could live without fear of persecution because of their religious beliefs, affiliations or practices.
+Thousands of Quakers, Mennonites, and other Protestant denominations at odds with the practices of the Church of England and the Roman Catholic Church at the time fled Europe to seek refuge in Philadelphia.

 Prior to the American Revolution and following it, Philadelphia grew quickly into a major political and economic center of the United States, serving as the nation's capital until 1800.
 During the Revolutionary War, the First and Second Continental Congress met at what today is Independence Hall at 4th and Chestnut streets.

 In 1776, 56 delegates to the Second Continental Congress, determined to secure independence from British colonial rule, charged the Committee of Five, including John Adams, Benjamin Franklin, Thomas Jefferson, Robert R. Livingston, and Roger Sherman, with authoring a declaration to King George III declaring the Thirteen Colonies free and independent states.

-Adams, a leading proponent of independence, persuaded the Committee of Five to charge Jefferson with writing the document's original draft, which Jefferson largely wrote in isolation between June 11 and June 28, 1776, from the second floor of a three-story home he was renting at 700 Market Street in Philadelphia.
-The Declaration of Independence was unanimously adopted by the Second Continental Congress on July 4, 1776, which both formalized and escalated the Revolutionary War.
+John Adams, a leading proponent for colonial independence, persuaded the Committee of Five to charge Jefferson with writing the document's original draft.
+Jefferson largely wrote the document in isolation between June 11 and June 28, 1776, from the second floor of a three-story home he was renting at 700 Market Street in Philadelphia.
+This document became known as the Declaration of Independence.
+It was unanimously adopted by the Second Continental Congress on July 4, 1776, which both formalized and escalated the Revolutionary War.

-The document has become one of the most inconic statements on human rights and human liberties, particularly its second sentence: "We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness."
+The document has become one of the most iconic statements on human rights and human liberties, particularly its second sentence: "We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness."
 Historian Stephen Lucas called the Declaration of Independence "one of the best-known sentences in the English language."
 Historian Joseph Ellis has written that the document contains "the most potent and consequential words in American history".

 Following the Battle of Gettysburg, the bloodiest battle of the American Civil War, President Abraham Lincoln famously referenced the Declaration of Independence in the Gettysburg Address, one of the most famous speeches in American history, saying, "Four score and seven years ago our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal."

 In the 19th and 20th century, immigration and migration led to large concentrations of Irish, Italians, Germans, Asians, Puerto Ricans and African Americans.
 Philadelphia continues to be a major destination for immigrants, with large Chinese, Vietnamese, Korean, East African, Middle Eastern, Indian and Mexican immigrant populations, among others.

 The city has made contributions in art, music, television, architecture and food.
 Philadelphia institutions range from the Philadelphia Museum of Art to Pat's Steaks.